-- 6.5.16 There should be agreed protocols for the management of patients who require unplanned hospital admission following their day case procedure. - 6.5.17 If day surgery is being undertaken in an isolated site, protocols should define finding an inpatient bed and mechanism of transport for a patient requiring an overnight stay. - 7.2.5 It should also be possible to arrange transfer of a patient from the procedure room to other areas within the institution if necessary. - 7.3.29 There should be a consultant lead for ECT who is responsible for provision of the service in each anaesthetic department.
-The named consultant should be responsible for determining the optimal location for provision of anaesthesia for patients of American Society of Anesthesiology Classification (ASA) III or above.
+- 6.1.19 There should be agreed protocols for the management of patients who require unplanned hospital admission following their daycase procedure. - 6.5.41 Where day surgery is performed in isolated units, practice should comply with the RCoA guidelines on anaesthetic services in remote sites. - 7.2.6 Transfer of a patient from the procedure room to other areas within the institution should be possible to arrange if necessary. - 7.3.29 There should be a clinical lead for ECT who is responsible for provision of the service in each anaesthetic department.
+The named consultant should be responsible for determining the optimal location for provision of anaesthesia for patients of American Society of Anesthesiologists classification III or above.
 Contingency plans for transfer to an acute care facility should also be in place. - 7.5.5 In remote offsite locations, such as psychiatric hospitals where anaesthesia is provided for ECT, advanced plans should be made to manage patient transfer if required.